SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 ### change of phonic e?ic units

-A phonic e?ic unit change is a change in sound where one or more phonic e?ic units change.
+Alternation⎵change in sound⎵ is a change in sound where one or more phonic e?ic units change.
+Gradation is alternation⎵change in sound⎵ where there are fixed grades.

 #### type of change